odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

 to translate messages with the [trans](https://symfony.com/doc/current/reference/twig_reference.html#trans) filter.

-To install the translator component run:
+First you have to install the [Symfony translator](https://github.com/symfony/translation) component.
+Run:

 ```
 composer require symfony/translation
 ```

-To install the translator extension for Twig run:
+Then install the Twig bridge for the Symfony translator component:

 ```
 composer require symfony/twig-bridge